The Finger Drop

 - “Pain alone is Radial Tunnel Syndrome, not PIN Syndrome.

 Vaughan-Jackson?
-RA patients can hav EDC tendon ruptures (Vaughan-Jackson) OR PIN palsy (Synovitis).
+RA patients can have EDC tendon ruptures (Vaughan-Jackson) OR PIN palsy (synovitis).
 Missing the difference leads to the wrong surgery.
 Tendon rupture: Sudden 'ping', dropped fingers one by one (Ulnar to Radial).
 PIN Palsy: Slow onset (usually), all fingers affected together (or specific pattern).

 Tenodesis Test Flex the wrist.
 If the fingers extend passively (Tenodesis), the tendons are intact (nerve issue).
 If the fingers remain floppy/flexed then it is a Tendon rupture.
 Ultrasound confirms.